signalogic/SigSRF_SDK/iaTest_readme.md

 <a name="InstallNotes"></a>
 # Install Notes

-1) For Atom operation, the demo installs two OpenCV v3.2 libraries (libcore_sig.so and libimgproc_sig.so).
-Demo-specific filenames are used so as not to interfere with an existing OpenCV installation.
-For coCPU operation, the demo installs the libopencv.le66 library, which includes a number of OpenCV 2.4.2 libraries.
+1) For Atom operation, the demo installs two OpenCV v3.2 libraries (libopencv_core_sig.so and libopencv_imgproc_sig.so).
+Demo-specific filenames (with \_sig suffix) are used so as not to interfere with existing OpenCV installations.
+For coCPU operation, the demo installs the libopencv.le66 combined library, which includes a number of OpenCV 2.4.2 modules.

 2) For Atom operation, demo source code (for example ia.c and yuv.c files) can be modified, rebuilt, and linked, but if new OpenCV functions are required then the iaTest Makefile will need to be modified to reference the required libraries.
 For coCPU operation, demo source can also be modified; in this case you will need to download the c66x CGT tools for Linux from TI's website in order to rebuild.
 The Makefile installed on the mCPU_target subfolder may need to be modified.

 <a name="DemoNotes"></a>
 ### Demo Notes

 1) iaTest = image analytics test.
-The iaTest demo is one of several SigSRF demos, including mediaTest (media streaming and transcoding, and ffmpeg_accel (accelerated ffmpeg encoding and image processing).
+The iaTest demo is one of several SigSRF demos, including mediaTest (media streaming and transcoding), and ffmpeg_accel (accelerated ffmpeg encoding and video streaming).

 2) iaTest source code files use #ifdef's to allow compilation for both x86 and c66x CPUs.
-All source code examples make C or C++ OpenCV function calls per OpenCV standards.
-All source code can have network I/O APIs added.
+All source code examples invoke C or C++ OpenCV function calls per OpenCV standards.
+All source code can be augmented with network I/O APIs.